polict/sottovuoto/oz-writeup.md

 ## Lessons learned
 * Implementing an idea might be harder than anticipated
-* Choosing and having access to mature tools is key
+* Having access and alternatives to mature tools is key
 * Naming things - and respecting naming conventions - is still a problem
-* Skipping steps might come at no cost (spectre/meltdown 👀)
 * Tools are as reliable as their test suites

 ## References